LuisEJaar/notThisWeek/README.md

       - [X] DM passes initiative back to player
       - [X] Player rolls
   - [X] Rolls to be recorded in encounter flow

+- [ ] Add saving throw rolling to the encounters
+- [ ] Add in advantage / disadvantage to rollss

 - [ ] Add combat to the game
 - [ ] Add basic inventory to each player character